jovanovskajovana/gatsby-starter-styled-components/README.md

 export default Page
 ```

-> Our `useTheme()` [custom hook](./src/hooks/useTheme.js) captures the user's preferred mode and saves it in local storage.
+> With the `useTheme()` [custom hook](./src/hooks/useTheme.js) you can captur the user's preferred mode and save it in local storage.

+### Link

+Lorem ipsum

+### Image

+1. Static import with Webpack
+2. Graphql

 ### Gatsby Browser and Gatsby SSR

 As your site grows bigger, you don't want to go trough every single page and wrap the [Layout](#layout) component around it.
-Instead, you can use the Gatsby [wrapPageElement](https://www.gatsbyjs.com/docs/ssr-apis/#wrapPageElement) plugin, which will be defined in the [gatsby-ssr.js](https://www.gatsbyjs.com/docs/api-files-gatsby-browser) and [gatsby-browser.js](https://www.gatsbyjs.com/docs/api-files-gatsby-ssr/) files at the root of your project to automatically wrap your layout.
+Instead, you can use the Gatsby [wrapPageElement](https://www.gatsbyjs.com/docs/ssr-apis/#wrapPageElement) plugin, which will be defined in the [gatsby-ssr.js](https://www.gatsbyjs.com/docs/api-files-gatsby-ssr) and [gatsby-browser.js](https://www.gatsbyjs.com/docs/api-files-gatsby-browser/) files at the root of your project to automatically wrap your layout.

 ```
 import React from 'react'